Skyeward/cafe-data-generator/_README.txt

+start with the bash command: 'pip -m install requirements.txt'

 Cafe Data Generator is a program for generating random sales data for one day of a virtual cafe.
 It is based on an original version by IW.

 There are [or will be] two versions:
  - csv_generator.py will generate a .csv file intended to emulate the original IW cafe data generator as accurately as possible.